How to Learn Web Design (for reasonable humans who aren’t robots)

 All of the words in purple are HTML “tags.”
 Find a tag in there that you’re curious about.
 Maybe it’s “title” or “body.”
 Google it, and see what you find.

 Get used to this process: You go to a site you like, think “What the heck is this?”, inspect element, then Google anything that’s unfamiliar to you.
-This is 90% of learning web design.
+This is 90% of what it takes to learn web design.

 This is how you get the proverbial ball rolling to learn web design.
 The cycle works like this: